 How much is a Starbucks latte?
 Maybe like five bucks.
 With a difference of $400 between the new car and old car, if you drove the old Honda you’d have to sip 80 lattes a month just to be even.
 Your bladder would give out before that.

 If you have credit card debt, it’s an emergency.
-You want to do 2 things.
+You want to do two things.
 The first is pay it off as aggressively as possible.
 The second is save up at least $10,000 in the bank to use for future emergencies so you never have to fall victim to plastic money ever again.

 Credit card debt is an indication that extreme sacrifices need to be made over a short period of time.
 That usually means dumping an expensive car, taking on a roommate, limiting dining out, or going on a shopping fast.

-Our reason for existence around here is helping veterinarians figure out exactly how to repay their student loans.
+Our reason for our existence around here is helping veterinarians figure out exactly how to repay their student loans.

-We tell folks there are 2 ways to pay student debt.
+We tell folks there are two ways to pay student debt.
 You can pay as fast as you can with a goal of getting rid of it in less than 10 years, or you can stretch it out as long as possible with a strategically passive repayment.

 The right approach depends on your personal preferences, math, your family status, spousal income and more.

 Here’s a simple rule to use.
 If you owe less than 1.5 times your household income (or will soon) and work in private practice with internal medicine or surgeries, then go ahead and pay down your debt.
 Refinance with one of the cash back bonus links at this page and you’ll get something in the 2.5% to 5% range where more of your money will go to principal instead of interest.